"Your Outdoor Living Specialists"

 7.4 A delivery docket or manifest signed by the Customer, its representative, the driver or cartage contractor is conclusive evidence of delivery.

-7.5 Standard delivery charges apply.
-Additional charges may apply for delays, difficult access, special handling, or Goods exceeding specified lengths.
+7.5 Additional charges may apply for delays, difficult access, special handling or Goods exceeding specified lengths.

 7.6 If delivery of manufactured Goods is deferred at the Customer’s request or due to Customer default, storage charges apply at 0.5% per week of invoice value.

-7.7 Lead Times and Manufacturing Windows.
-Delivery dates are estimates only.
-The Company is not liable for delays caused by supply chain constraints, transport issues, weather, industrial action, regulatory changes, engineering requirements or any other cause beyond its reasonable control.
-Delays do not entitle the Customer to cancel an order or claim compensation.
+7.7 Delivery dates are estimates only.
+The Company is not liable for delays caused by supply chain constraints, transport issues, weather, industrial action, regulatory changes, engineering requirements or any cause beyond its reasonable control.

 8. Storage, Handling, Installation and Engineering Responsibility